top of page

 Your Reno Business and Your Neighbours

 Anyone trying to get work done on their home knows we have a shortage of carpenters and plumbers and electricians in Canada.
-The surge in homeowner demand for renos and new construction led to long waiting lists for even the simplest projects.
-If you didn’t have a friend or neighbor in the trades, or if you were waiting for someone to build you a new house, you might have to consider postponing your project sometimes for a year or more.
+The surge in homeowner demand for renos and new construction has led to long waiting lists for even the simplest projects.
+If you don’t have a friend or neighbor in the trades, or if you are waiting for someone to build you a new house, you might have to consider postponing your project sometimes for a year or more.

 This leads me to something that I think has needed to be said for years.